agile-ts/documentation/docs/packages/core/features/storage/Introduction.md

 // Item with id '1': '_prefix__myCollection_item_1'
 // Item with id '2': '_prefix__myCollection_item_2'
 ```
-In the below image you see a simple Todo Collection stored in the `Local Storage` with the prefix 'agile'.
+In the below image you can see a simple Todo Collection stored in the `Local Storage` with the prefix 'agile'.
 ![Log Custom Styles Example](../../../../../static/img/docs/persist_collection_example.png)

 | Type                     | Default   | Required |